kevinveenbirkenbach/cymais/roles/pc-gnome/README.md

 # PC-Gnome Role

 ## Overview
-Welcome to the `pc-gnome` role, a key part of the `computer-playbook` repository.
+Welcome to the `pc-gnome` role, a key part of the `cymais` repository.
 This role is dedicated to setting up and configuring the GNOME desktop environment on personal computers.

 ## Role Details
 The `pc-gnome` role includes several tasks for installing GNOME software, managing GNOME extensions, and customizing the GNOME desktop experience: